Blokkendoos/AliexpressOrders/README.md

 # AliexpressOrders
 Now track your own aliexpress orders easily.
 This python script generates a json representation of all your orders.
 It also saved the information in a google sheet if you have set up one.

-This will enable you to use powerful spreadsheet filters in google sheets for better order manageent and tracking
+This will enable you to use powerful spreadsheet filters in google sheets for better order management and tracking.

 ### Usage
 Get only screenshot: